Skyai-io/landsat-util/README.rst

 Note
 ++++

 This version is slightly modified by Skyai.
-The modifications:
+Use the skyai branch to benefit from those modifications The modifications:

 * Allow to fix existing bugs in a controlled and reproduceable way